apsquare/mapty-/README.md

 **Mapty** is a web application that allows users to log their workouts (running and cycling) directly on a map.
 The app provides a visual representation of workouts, keeps track of important statistics, and saves the data in the browser's local storage for persistent tracking.

-This project demonstrates practical use of modern JavaScript techniques, object-oriented programming (OOP), and browser APIs such as Geolocation and Local Storage.
+This project demonstrates practical use of modern JavaScript techniques, object-oriented programming (OOP), and browser APIs such as Geolocation and Local Storage

 ---